 (ii) Geographical Information

-Geographical Loaction wise details of Non Current Assets and Revenue from Customers.
+Geographical Locationwise details of Non Current Assets and Revenue from Customers.

 1. Description of Leases

 The Company's significant leasing arrangements is in respect of leases of premises for office use in Mumbai.
-The tenure of lease arangements is for 5 years ending on 9th January 2028.
-Under lease arrangement, refundable interest-free security deposit of '9.90 lakh has been provided to the Lessor.
+The tenure of lease arangements is for 3 years ending on 28th February 2028.
+Under lease arrangement, refundable interest-free security deposit of Rs.9.00 lakh has been provided to the Lessor.
 The company has applied the incremental borrowing rate to lease liabilities recognised in the balance sheet at the date of initial application.

 2. Maturity analysis of lease liabilities